ajmastra/cs-386-event-pulse/project_documentation/d6-implementation2.md

 - **1. Login Test** Verifies that users can log in successfully by providing valid credentials and navigating to the homepage.
 - **2. Event Search Test** Ensures that users can search for events using the search bar and view relevant results.
 - **3. Event Creation Test** Confirms that users can create new events by filling in all required fields (title, date, time, location, description, and event type) and successfully submitting the form.
 - **4. Comment Test** Validates that users can add a comment to an event, post it successfully, and see it displayed in the comments section.
-Include a link to a video showing the system working.
 - **5. Sign-Up Test** Ensures that new users can register by completing all required fields, such as email, username, and password, and successfully submitting the registration form.

 ## 4. Demo